Medically reviewed on March 27, 2018

-Tell your doctor if you are pregnant or plan to become pregnant.
 If you use infliximab while you are pregnant, make sure any doctor caring for your new baby knows that you used the medicine during pregnancy.
 Being exposed to infliximab in the womb could affect your baby's vaccination schedule during the first 6 months of life.

-It is not known whether infliximab passes into breast milk.
 You should not breast-feed while you are receiving infliximab.

 Infliximab is not for use in children younger than 6 years old.